Armor Home Inspections — licensed pest control company in Waco, Texas

 Their licensed service areas include termite treatment.

-Armor Home Inspections maintains a strong 5-star rating on Google based on 61 customer reviews, placing them among the highest-rated pest control providers in the Waco area.
+Armor Home Inspections maintains a strong 5-star rating based on 60+ customer reviews, placing them among the highest-rated pest control providers in the Waco area.

 Licensed for 1 service category under TPCL #958005